 This is our list of favorite things from 2013.
 Some are truly “from 2013” and were introduced this year, and some have been around for awhile but saw pretty significant updates in 2013.
 Others are “oldies but goodies” that we’ve just been using a lot of this year.
 All of them are great ways to improve your business.

 Palo Alto Software’s Best Small Business Tools of 2013

 Trello: “We use this on the dev team to manage and organize our projects.
 I like the Kanban board design for project management, which makes it easy to organize tasks by what stage of completion they’re in.
 And the basic service—which is all most small businesses would need—is completely free.” -Mike Wheeler, Lead Web Developer

 HipChat: “The dev team uses HipChat pretty extensively for chatting, both one-on-one and group.
 I like that the conversations are logged and searchable so I can go back and review something we talked about six months ago.” -Evan Coonrod, LivePlan Developer

-LivePlan Scoreboard: “The Scoreboard is the best LivePlan feature yet.
+LivePlan Dashboard: “The Dashboard is the best LivePlan feature yet.
 So many small business owners requested a dashboard for their financial information, so they easily keep track of where they were with their business compared to where they’d hoped to be, and where they were last year.
 This is our answer.” -Sabrina Parsons, Chief Executive Officer

 99designs Logo Design: For about the same cost of hiring one local or freelance designer to create a logo for you, you can use 99designs to run a contest that will bring in dozens of logo options from dozens of different designers.
 Simply choose your favorite and start using it!